marcusanthonylorenzo/open-ai-chatbot/README.md

 - To view tests via Jest, in your CLI type `npm run test`.

 #### Known Bugs:
-* None at present time.
+* new line errors with API response.text

 ---